 Provides UI and functionality to publish files to Shotgun.

+This document describes functionality only available if you have taken control over a Toolkit configuration.
+Please refer to the Shotgun Integrations User Guide for details.
 Multi Publish is a workflow app that artists can use to publish files to Shotgun.
 The app provides a simple UI on top of a highly customizable core that can be easily configured to publish any combination of files or data from a work scene and it's dependencies (e.g. the Maya scene, Nuke Script, OBJ's, Alembic Caches, Cameras, Textures, etc.).
 The multi publish app is used in all default configurations and can be easily configured to support workflows ranging from Alembic Cache generation in Maya to render publish in Nuke, art reference management in Photoshop or plate ingestion in the Shotgun and shell environments.

 The main interface is split into three key sections: